AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-payment-method.md

 # Add a custom payment method to checkout

-Out of the box, Magento [checkout](https://glossary.magento.com/checkout) consists of two steps:
+Out of the box, [checkout](https://glossary.magento.com/checkout) consists of two steps:

 -  Shipping Information
 -  Review and Payment Information